linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/27 Exotic Options II.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/10e8007b-6b0c-4ee4-a779-beb006a490c3/25a710f7e43dff160ae0da9fca6a23ca6588d3d0d96148434c6177f2bccd046d.jpg)

-# 2. ALL-OR-NOTHING BARRIER OPTIONS
+## 2. All-or-Nothing Barrier Options

 Barrier options are options in which the option comes into or goes out of existence if the price of the underlying asset hits a barrier.
 There are down-and-out options, which become worthless if the stock price hits a barrier price below the initial stock price, as well as up-and-out, down-and-in, and up-and-in options.
 We can construct options such as these using all-or-nothing barrier options.